fortran-lang/stdlib/doc/specs/stdlib_bitsets.md

 Replaces the original bits of `set1` with the bitwise `or` of those bits with the bits of `set2`.
-Note `set1` and `set2` must have the samee number of bits, otherwise the result is undefined.
+Note `set1` and `set2` must have the same number of bits, otherwise the result is undefined.

 #### Syntax